 Also, when water levels increase (May-July) the Zambia side also is a better option because the spray and mist on the Zimbabwe side can be overwhelming.

 Another consideration is where you are coming from or traveling to after seeing the Falls.
 For example if you are headed to or coming from a safari in Botswana the transfer from the border at Kasane by road is much easier from Victoria Falls than from Livingstone (where you have to cross a river and switch vehicles).
 On the other hand there are more direct flights between Livingstone and Kruger National Park in South Africa.

-Most activities-white water rafting, helicopter tours, bungee jumping, etc-are available on both sides of the Falls.
-The notable exceptions are paragliding and swimming at Devils Pool which are available only in Livingstone.
+Most activities-white water rafting, helicopter tours, bungee jumping, etc-are available on both sides of Victoria Falls.
+The notable exceptions are paragliding and swimming at Devils Pool which are available only in Livingstone, Zambia.

 Victoria Falls, Zimbabwe does tend to be a little bit cheaper and can be great value for money.

-It's important to note that no matter which side you decide to stay on visiting the other side of the Falls for a few hours or a full day is easy.
-There is a border crossing that connects each countries national park.
+It’s important to note that no matter which side you decide to stay on visiting the other side of Victoria Falls for a few hours or a full day is also easy.
+There is a border crossing that connects each country’s portion of the Victoria Falls National Park.
 Day pass visas are cheap and can be purchased at the border (and a new Single Visa called the UniVisa for both countries should be in place soon).